2018 NHL Global Series

 Destinations: Sweden, Czech Republic, U.S.S.R.

-The well-traveled Capitals were at it again, holding training camp in Sweden and then conducting a pre-season tour of the Soviet Union.
-The Capitals were joined by the Stanley Cup champion Calgary Flames, who held training camp in Prague, Czechoslovakia and then ventured to the Soviet Union.
+The Capitals held training camp in Sweden and then conducted a preseason tour of the Soviet Union.
+They were joined by the Stanley Cup champion Flames, who held training camp in Prague, Czechoslovakia and then ventured to the Soviet Union.

-Each team played four games against Soviet National League clubs.
+Each team played four games against Soviet National League teams.
 Games were played in Moscow, Leningrad, Kiev and Riga.
-The NHL clubs finished with a combined 6-2 record against the top Soviet teams, including the Red Army club and Dynamo Moscow.
+The NHL teams finished with a combined 6-2 record against the top Soviet teams, including Red Army and Dynamo Moscow.

-For the first time on this trip, the NHL's international forays were also followed closely back home.
-Five of the eight contests were televised in North America -- by the CBC in Canada and SportsChannel America in the U.S.
+For the first time on this trip, the international forays by the NHL were followed closely back home.
+Five of the eight games were televised in North America, by CBC in Canada and SportsChannel America in the U.S.

 Washington Capitals, Minnesota North Stars

-Again the Capitals found themselves starting the season with a trip abroad.
-This time, the Caps were joined by the Minnesota North Stars for a round-robin tournament in Sweden from Sept.
+The Capitals found themselves starting the season with a trip abroad.
+This time, they were joined by the North Stars for a round-robin tournament in Sweden from Sept.
 22-26.

-The two NHL teams were joined by Swedish club teams, AIK and Djurgarden.
-The tournament was sponsored by a Swedish newspaper, which ponied up a $28,000 prize for the winner.
+The two NHL teams were joined by Swedish teams AIK and Djurgarden.
+The tournament was sponsored by a Swedish newspaper, which ponied up a $28,000 prize for the winning team.

-The Capitals, who would go on to fashion a 26-36-18 regular season record, won the tournament with a perfect 3-0 record.
+The Capitals won the tournament with a 3-0 record.

 Washington Capitals, Kansas City Scouts

-The second-year Scouts, who would later become the Colorado Rockies and then the New Jersey Devils, faced the Washington Capitals, also a second-year franchise, in a four-game series in Tokyo and Sapporo.
+The second-year Scouts, who would become the Colorado Rockies and then the New Jersey Devils, faced the Capitals, also a second-year franchise, in a four-game series in Tokyo and Sapporo.

 Boston Bruins, New York Rangers